Sudha Rani

 Jayashree, known by her screen name Sudha Rani, is an Indian actress, voice artist and former model.
-She has primarily worked in Kannada films in addition to some Tamil, Telugu, Tulu and Malayalam films.
+She has primarily worked in Kannada films in addition to some Telugu, Tamil, Tulu and Malayalam films.
 As on Feb 2024, she has acted in about 150 films across industries.

 As a child artist, she acted in Kiladi Kittu (1978), Kulla Kulli (1980), Anupama (1981) Bhagyavantha and Ranganayaki (1981).
 She debuted as a lead actress at age 13 with Anand (1986).
 She has won the Filmfare Awards and the Karnataka State Film Awards twice for her performances in Panchama Veda (1990) and Mysore Mallige (1992).

 Early years

-Sudha Rani was born in Tumakuru and brought up in Malleswaram, Bengaluru district, Karnataka into "a conservative Brahmin family" of H. S. Gopalakrishna and Nagalakshmi.
+Sudha Rani was born in Tumakuru and brought up in Malleswaram, Bengaluru city, Karnataka into a Brahmin family of H. S. Gopalakrishna and Nagalakshmi.
 The family lived in the Malleswaram suburb of Bengaluru.
 Sudha Rani aspired to be a doctor since most of her relatives were into academics with many doctors among them.
 Her uncle was eminent film personality, Chi.
 Udaya Shankar.

 Sudha Rani was educated at St. Thomas school, in its Malleswaram and Seshadripura branches, and recalled reading books being her pastime as a child.
 She first faced camera for an advertisement for Kwality Biscuits when she was two and a half years old.
 The cameraman of the advertisement recommended her name to director of the 1978 film, Kiladi Kittu, who cast her to play the younger version of Kavitha's character and her brother as the younger version of Rajinikanth's character.
 Her mother enrolled Sudha Rani in dance classes at age five; she would train in Kuchipudi and Bharata Natyam.
 At age 7, she was roped in by her brother for his short film based on children, titled as Child is Here which won an international award.
 She also actively participated in the children shows at the Prabhat Kalavidaru theatre troupe.

 Film career

-1978-1985: As a child actor
+1978–1985: As child actor

 Sudha was credited as Baby Jayashree in all her childhood projects.
 She made her first appearance in television in the Kwality biscuits advertisement when she was two and a half years old.
 At the age of three, she made her film debut with Kiladi Kittu in 1978 starring Vishnuvardhan and Rajinikanth.
 She played the younger role of the lead actress Kavitha in the film.
 This was followed by a series of child characters played in Kulla Kulli (1980), Puttanna Kanagal's Ranganayaki, Renuka Sharma's Anupama, Bhagyavantha (all released in 1981) and Baadada Hoo (1982).